 OTHER THINGS TO NOTE:

 - Participants agree to practice CDC recommended hygiene practices and social distancing at all times.
-There are colored markings that are 6 feet apart on the sidewalk.
-Wear a mask or other face covering.
+Bring a mask or other face covering to wear if you’re entering the church, or if you’re not fully vaccinated.

 - Sign ideas: This NPR article lists the names of our brothers and sisters who have been murdered since Eric Garner’s death in July 2014

-- We have hand sanitizer as well as leftover signs that have been made/collected and left for others to use for future vigils
+- We have leftover signs that have been made/collected and left for others to use for future vigils

-- At 4 p.m., we invite those present to move to the road and remind them to keep at least 6 feet between participants.
-We have colored markings spaced 6 feet apart as a reminder.
+- At 4 p.m., we invite those present to move to the road and remind them to keep at least 6 feet between participants

-- Please come with your mask on and keep a safe distance from the road
+- Please keep a safe distance from the road

 - Remember that not everyone will share our view and they may show this in different ways.
 Please refrain from any confrontation.